yaimsc/fifa-challenge/README.md

 (Adidas Fifa Challenge)[https://yaimsc.github.io/fifa-challenge/]

+Aswell you can deploy the content with:

+`npm run deploy`

 ### Launch the test runner

 For launching the test and watch that everything is okay, run the following command: